 11. Use Title Tags and Alt Text

 Images play an important role in each and every website.
 It makes readers engaged.
-So, whenever you are adding images to your site then do not forget to add title and some alter texts.
+So, whenever you are adding images to your site then do not forget to add titles and some altered texts.

 12. Use Images From The Right Sources

 When select images for the blog, first make sure the website is permitted to use that particular image.
 Moreover, check at the beginning the image is legal or not?

 Proper images attract the attention of the readers.
 You have to be very conscious when selecting images because there is a chance of copyright problems.